josaputra15/josaputra15/README.md

 🧑‍🎓 I'm currently embarking on my first year as a Computer Science major.

-🔭 I'm currently working on travel advisor app.
+🔭 I'm currently working on waste-food-distribution app

 💡 My passions lie in the realms of full-stack web development, Java programming, and the intriguing field of machine learning.